rob518183/tkg-lab/docs/bonus-labs/avi-ldap-auth/avi-ldap-auth.md

 Now set this new user as a Read Only Administrator for your account.

 Choose Security (side menu) > Administrators > Add Administrator:
-- In Grant administrator role to: enter your servicebind user account
+- In Grant administrator role to: enter your service bind user account
 - Assign the `Read Only Administrator` role

-### 2. Enbale LDAP Permissions
+### 2. Enable LDAP Permissions

 Access Okta using your account owner account.
 Then following the [Enable the LDAP interface](https://help.okta.com/en/prod/Content/Topics/Directory/LDAP-interface-enable.htm) docs.
 Note down the important settings provided.